vkhazin/restfulapi-courseware/README.md

 ### Why Micro-Services and How-to ###
 * Software Architecture Patterns
-* Life cycle of applications
+* Life-cycle of an applications
 * The more agile architecture the better
 * Cross platform and multi-tools reality
 * Scalability and spikes in load